chin-rcip/CRITERIA/README.md

 ### mmd
 Mermaid files (`.mmd`) are outputed and stored in the **`/mmd`** folder.
 > Note: While processing the triples, the script would grab all of them randomly, meaning user would not have much control about the order of statements in the .mmd.
-However, it also means that running the script over the same Turtle file would generate different Mermaid files (i.e. different order of statements), meaning different graphs (i.e. different positions of the nodes).
+However, it also means that running the script over the same RDF file would generate different Mermaid files (i.e. different order of statements), meaning different graphs (i.e. different positions of the nodes).

 ### src
 The **`/src`** folder contains resources used by the main script.